cedarstudios/cedarmaps-web-sdk-raster/README.md

 * `version` in sample API usage in `README.md`
 * "Doc files" by running `grunt doc` command
 * building new dist files by running `grunt build` command

+# Issues
+If you have any questions while implementing Cedar Maps Web SDK, please feel free to open a [new issue](https://github.com/cedarstudios/cedarmaps-web-sdk-raster/issues).